RESOURCES

 End-loan options for pre-con buyers, why your reservation deposit isn’t financeable, and what international buyers can expect when the building actually delivers.

 For investors rolling proceeds from another US investment property into a Miami condo.
 Qualified intermediary selection, 45-day identification window, 180-day closing window, like-kind treatment of condos, and the Miami buildings that actually work for a 1031 (rental restrictions kill more 1031s than tax surprises do).
+Not sure Miami still makes sense to buy?
+Start with the reasons ->

 The full 1031 playbook for buyers identifying a Miami condo as their replacement property.
 Timeline, identification rules, boot, debt requirements, and why most 1031s into Miami condos fail at the building level, not the IRS level.